 What good can more data do for service design?

 Service design is a bit of niche area of its own originating from 1980’s.
-Starting from the design of banking services, it has since slowly grown to be recognized profession serving the development of many physical touchpoints.
-But nowadays professionals calling themselves service designers also regularly deal with digital touchpoints.
+Starting from the design of banking services, it has since slowly grown to be recognised profession serving the development of many physical touch points.
+But nowadays professionals calling themselves service designers also regularly deal with digital touch points.

-In the few visual depictions of what is the overall field of design visualized below, service design is totally missing from the left one (based Dan Saffer) illustrating UX design and occupies a small segment of human-centered design.
+In the few visual depictions of what is the overall field of design visualised below, service design is totally missing from the left one (based Dan Saffer) illustrating UX design and occupies a small segment of human-centred design.
 But I assure you, it still exists, even thou it is clearly far out of the spotlight of more recent disciplines of digital design.